Empowerment has been a buzzword in contemporary leadership for

 General Motors.
 As the automaker was searching to harness the

-specific job, “empowerment” was used to signify the new freedom they
+their specific job, “empowerment” was used to signify the new

-GM’s Warren facilities.
-“They would get these warm and fuzzy
+one of GM’s Warren facilities.
+“They would get these warm and

 True empowerment means providing the education and resources to

-System (GMS) program was introduced in the last decade.
-In GMS
+Management System (GMS) program was introduced in the last

-employees are working as teams with the power to make decisions that
+decade.
+In GMS employees are working as teams with the power to

-day.
-Once they are provided with the organizational goals and resources
+every day.
+Once they are provided with the organizational goals and

-they need they are able to attain the goals quicker and more consistently
+resources they need they are able to attain the goals quicker and

 Without knowing the measurement of success and having the mental